 Why UWE Bristol?

-BSc(Hons) Physiotherapy is accredited by the Health and Care Professions Council (HCPC)and the CSP, which means you will be eligible to apply for registration as a physiotherapist with both once you graduate something you'll need to do to practise in this field.
+BSc(Hons) Physiotherapy is approved by the Health and Care Professions Council (HCPC) and the CSP, which means you will be eligible to apply for registration as a physiotherapist with both once you graduate - something you'll need to do to practise in this field.

 With work-based training built in, and outstanding onsite facilities, you'll learn what constitutes good physiotherapeutic practice, and explore the theories and subjects that influence it.